 (d) full outer join

 Answer: (d).
 A full outer join returns all matching pairs plus unmatched rows from both tables.
 The inner join gives only matches, and each one-sided outer join adds only its own side's extras.
-Only the full outer join contains everything the others can, so it is the superset (see the solved page).
+Only the full outer join contains everything the others can, so it is the superset (see the full solution).

 Q8.
 In SQL, which is an aggregate function?
 (RSSB 2022)